 While you’d typically start planning a wedding in Tahiti about a year out, Mathilde & Gillian reached out to me 2 years before their planed wedding date.
 This early in time, the only thing you can work on really is the venue but given what I just mentioned above, securing your ideal venue early is a safe and wise decision indeed.

-Their venue can accommodate 19 people on property – so some of their friends actually stayed there for a couple nights.
+Their venue can accommodate 19 people on property (read more on this topic in this post) – so some of their friends actually stayed there for a couple nights.
 Other friends and family members stayed at nearby vacation rental properties and hotels.

-Mathilde & Gillian wanted to go the tropical – yet elegant, route.
+Mathilde & Gillian wanted a colorful Tahiti wedding and decided to go the tropical – yet elegant, route.
 They had envisioned lots of very colorful tropical flowers around their reception space, with a color palette ranging from purple, orange and greeneries being the dominant colors, red and yellow as the secondary colors.

 The month of August being our Winter time in here when the wind picks up quickly and can be very strong, it was essential to set up the reception under a tent in a way that we could roll down clear walls if needed.
 A note on tents: as much as I would love to see those beautiful wedding tents you can browse on Pinterest becoming available in Tahiti, the only option we have in here are the standard, frame tents.
 No draping companies either.
 So being imaginative with how you dress the tent, use lighting, and most importantly how you design the dinner table centerpieces/florals, is the key to creating a memorable experience.